WEIYanbin1999/GITA/README.md

 LAYOUTAUG  # Optional: Whether to use layout augmentation.
 If True, yes.
 ~~~

-For each setting, please refer to the following table to find their exact configurations to modify the hyper_2 in finetune_lora_loop.sh
+For each setting, please refer to the following table to find their exact configurations

+Then modify the hyper_2 in finetune_lora_loop.sh

 GITA-7B: